USEPA/EPA_CCEMS_PostProcessingTool/docs/source/methodology.rst

 in the SetInputs class.
 The default value is 2021.
 Monetized values are discounted assuming costs occur at the beginning of the year or the end of the year as entered in the SetInputs class.
 The default value is "end-year", meaning that any monetized values in 2021 are discounted.

-Importantly, all emission-related monetized values are discounted at their internal rates of return, regardless of the social discount rate.
-The internal rate of return is indicated in the cost-factor input files (cost_factors-criteria.csv and cost_factors-scc.csv) in the heading (e.g., values using the "co2_global_5.0_USD_per_metricton" cost factor will always be discounted at 5%, regardless of the social discount rate).
+Importantly, all emission-related monetized values are discounted at their internally consistent discount rates, regardless of the social discount rate.
+The internally consistent discount rate is indicated in the cost-factor input files (cost_factors-criteria.csv and cost_factors-scc.csv) in the heading (e.g., values using the "co2_global_5.0_USD_per_metricton" cost factor will always be discounted at 5%, regardless of the social discount rate).